How Van Leasing Works At Vantastec

 We will value your vehicle and you’ll be able to use that valuation to settle the remaining balance and balloon.

 Due to Vantastec choosing to use lower balloon payments, this means you should be in positive equity after selling the van back to us – leaving you with a nice chunk of cash to put towards your next van(s).

 If you decide you like the van and want to keep it on a lease, the finance company can organise what’s called a ‘secondary rental period’.

 This is where you pay an annual fee for up to three years after the end of the original lease.

 Once the secondary rental period is over, the van is then sold via the methods mentioned above.

-Vantastec will always buy your old vehicles off you to put towards your next one so you don’t need to worry about selling privately.
+Vantastec will always buy your old vehicles from you to put towards your next one so you don’t need to worry about selling privately.